clj-pour/pour/README.md

 [![CircleCI](https://circleci.com/gh/clj-pour/pour.svg?style=svg)](https://circleci.com/gh/clj-pour/pour)

-Status: alpha.
-API is stable however, with only additions planned.

 ## A nice strong cup of EQL.

 For a given function, and any nested calls, how do we know what data we need to satisfy that tree of functions?
-Can we ask the functions to tell us, and figure that out before we call them..?
-Can we just get the data, without the calls?
+Can we ask the functions to tell us, and figure that out before we even call those functions?

-In a very specific way, `pour` tries to answer yes to both of those questions.
+In a very specific way, `pour` tries to answer yes to those questions.
 Imagine `select-keys` where the first argument can be EQL, and the keys can either be accessors to a property on the value, or an invocation of a resolver on the value at that point.
 Further, imagine being able to build the EQL query up from the functions themselves, so that the description of the data a function needs is colocated with the function itself.

 Pour consists of a library for applying EQL queries to a value, and a tool for composing queries from functions annotated with a query (examples at the bottom), with the primary use case being functions that return hiccup (or similar).

 It currently only supports JVM clojure but cljs support is under development.

 Resolution is run inside core async processes, and runs in parallel as far as possible.

 - available as a git dependency via deps, eg: